rileyhawk1417/management-system/README.md

 - [ ] If user has been found take user to another screen.
   - [ ] Create second stage to display data.
   - [ ] Create another stage to edit data.
+## Notes/Warnings
+- The sqlite database in the folder com/schoolAdmin/database/sqlite.
+- Is for demonstration purposes and does not represent any real world information.
+- Sqlite does not use the file when packaged in jar format.
+It instead copies it and works outside the jar file